rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

 #### Running preliminary data exploration on **soil_survey.csv** with your [Neo4j Browser](http://localhost:7474/)

-1. Count total number of lines
+1. Count total number of lines.
+NB: *Make sure you've parked your CSV file in correct location and Neo4j service is running*{: style="color: red"}

 ```sql
 LOAD CSV WITH HEADERS FROM "file:///soil_survey_sample.csv" AS line